How to Read and Write in Malayalam: A Step-by-Step Guide

 2. Learn the Consonants (Vyanjanangal)

-There are 36 consonants in Malayalam:
+There are 36 consonants in Malayalam.
+Focus on proper pronunciation as you write them.

-- Examples: ക (“ka”), ഖ (“ka” with aspiration), ഗ (“ga”)
+- Examples: ക (“ka”), ഖ (“kha”), ഗ (“ga”)

 3. Combine Vowels and Consonants

-- ക + ാ = കാ (“kaa”)
+- Example: ക + ാ = കാ (“kaa”)

 Step 2: Build Your Vocabulary